StephenTGibson/StephenTGibson.github.io/adventures/fiordland_u_glade_dore.md

 ###### Day 1

 Having camped in the Eglinton Valley the night before, we were able to get started promptly after a quick car shuttle and hitch.
-Following the track up Mistake Creek made easy going and we were greeted with beautiful views of the upper valley.
-We made our way up the west branch towards U pass and as we left the bush the morning clouds began to rise.
+Following the track up Mistake Creek made for easy going and we were greeted with beautiful views of the upper valley.
+We made our way up the west branch towards U Pass and as we left the bush the morning clouds began to rise.

 ![mountain river and valley with blue sky](/images/adventures/fiordland_u_glade_dore/fiordland_u_glade_dore-down_west_branch_mistake_creek-800x600.jpg)

-The primary obstacle to crossing U pass is not the pass itself but finding a route around the waterfall guarding access to the upper basin.
+The primary obstacle to crossing U Pass is not the pass itself but finding a route around the waterfall guarding access to the upper basin.

 ![a waterfall in an enclosed mountain valley](/images/adventures/fiordland_u_glade_dore/fiordland_u_glade_dore-waterfall_upper_mistake_creek-800x600.jpg)

 After some scouting of potential routes on the true left of the base of the falls, we found a reasonable path up.
-Initially following a an easy rocky scramble near the falls, there was one easy but exposed step up and over a grassy bank.
+Initially following an easy rocky scramble adjacent to the falls, there was one easy but exposed step up and over a grassy bank.
 From here we scrambled up tussocky slopes as pictured below.

 ![3 hikers climbing steeply above a valley](/images/adventures/fiordland_u_glade_dore/fiordland_u_glade_dore-climbing_around_waterfall-800x600.jpg)